Releasing and versioning

 3.8.X -> 3.9.0 (October, 2020)

-Many new features and optimizations were added in this release, for example, new string methods to remove prefixes (
+New features and optimizations were added in this release, e.g., string methods to remove prefixes and suffixes (

 3.9.5 -> 3.9.6 (June, 2021)

-This release contained many bug fixes and maintenance changes, for example, a confusing error message was updated in the
+This release contained bug and maintenance fixes, e.g., a confusing error message was updated in the

 7.2.
 Version bumping¶

 While we’ll discuss the full workflow for releasing a new version of your package in Section 7.3, we first want to dicuss version bumping.
 That is, how to increment the version of your package when you’re preparing a new release.
-This can be done manually or automatically as we’ll discuss in the sections below.
+This can be done manually or automatically as we’ll show below.

 7.2.1.
 Manual version bumping¶